 The Virtual Festival is a competition organised by the Youth Services Committee and we invite RSCDS Branches and Affiliated Groups to enter from anywhere in the world.

 Film it!
-Your dance team can be made up of any number of dancers and under 18s must have the permission of a parent/guardian.
+Any number of dancers is fine, (it could be just one person along with toys, props or pets) and under 18s must have the permission of a parent/guardian.

 - Mixed Ages